wherever.audio

 Wherever can run pretty much anywhere at the click of a link.
 To get started, visit wherever.audio.

 You can use Wherever on your mobile phone.
-Because mobile phones already have a browser installed, you can skip the Android and iOS app stores.
+Because mobile phones already have a browser installed, you can skip the Android and App stores for most use cases.
+To use Wherever in a car with Android Auto or CarPlay, you’ll need the Android or iPhone app.
+You can also use the Web version in a car via Bluetooth.

-If you use Wherever regularly, you’ll probably want a dedicated icon for it on the homescreen.
+If you use the Web version of Wherever regularly, you’ll probably want a dedicated icon for it on the homescreen.

 This can be done from the browser while visiting wherever.audio.
 Check this awesome guide from bitcot for the steps.
 Technical note: Wherever is a “progressive web app” or PWA, which may or may not be interesting.
 But it pervades the documentation, so now you know.